Privy chamber: James VI and I

 James VI of Scotland became king of England in 1603.
 The institutions of the Scottish royal court and household and the architectural spaces of the palaces were different to England.
 James' varlets of the "chalmer" became grooms of the bedchamber.
-Some English courtiers like John Fortescue, who resisted the appointments of Scottish courtiers lost their places.The new Privy Chamber formed in May 1603 had 48 gentlemen, twelve in service at any time.
-The new gooms seem to have been of lower family status than Elizabeth's but the ushers enjoyed some superiority.
-The Duke of Lennox was Chamberlain, but Sir Thomas Erskine was in charge.
-John Murray of Bedchamber became a particularly influential courtier and conduit of patronage..
+Some English courtiers, like John Fortescue, lost their places for resisting the appointment of Scottish courtiers.
+The new Privy Chamber formed in May 1603 had 48 gentlemen, twelve in service at any time.
+The new grooms seem to have been of lower family status than Elizabeth’s, but the ushers enjoyed some superiority.
+Ludovic Stewart, 2nd Duke of Lennox was Chamberlain, but Sir Thomas Erskine was in charge.
+John Murray of Bedchamber became a particularly influential courtier and conduit of patronage.